 3 - Think About the Big Picture

 The ACJ exam focuses on patient care and treatment.
 It requires problem-solving and critical thinking.
 Read each question on the exam slowly to yourself, so you take in every piece of information possible.
-There are trick questions designed to send you in one direction towards a diagnosis when in reality, you need to pivot to a different outcome.
+There are trick questions designed to send you in one direction toward a diagnosis when in reality, you need to pivot to a different outcome.
 The only way to catch these tricks is to slow down and focus on the big picture of patient care.

 4 - Lean into Your Weaknesses

 There are multiple topics like pathology, periodontology, endodontics, radiology, anesthesiology, etc. Every ITD will have a strength in specific areas and probably a weakness or two in others.
 That requires you to budget your study time, so you focus a bit more on the areas you need more help.
 Once you are confident you have a topic under your belt, move that to a “quick review” focus and double your efforts on weaker topics.